99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - ChangeMessageVisibility: change message timeout

 FIFO queue:
-Deduplication methods: if u send the same message twice within 5 minutes it gets discarded
+Deduplication methods: if you send the same message twice within 5 minutes it gets discarded
 - Content-body SHA256, if 2 are found it discards
 - Explicit-body, if 2 messages with explicit body are found it gets discarded